sadfuzzy/lana-bank/apps/admin-panel/cypress/manuals/governance.md

 ### 2. Verify Committee in List {#2-verify-committee-in-list}

-**Test Action:** Return to the committees list and verify the newly created committee is visible.
+**Flow:** Return to the committees list and verify the newly created committee is visible.

 #### Steps